 617-470-9950 Toll Free 866-565-1516

-How to Check a Moving Company’s USDOT Number
+How to Check a Moving Company’s USDOT and MC Number

 Hiring a reputable moving company is crucial for a smooth and stress-free move.
-One of the most reliable ways to ensure that you’re working with a legitimate and professional mover is by verifying their USDOT number.
-Issued by the Federal Motor Carrier Safety Administration (FMCSA), the USDOT number acts as a unique identifier for moving companies, ensuring they comply with federal regulations.
+One of the most reliable ways to ensure that you’re working with a legitimate and professional mover is by verifying their USDOT number and MC number.
+Issued by the Federal Motor Carrier Safety Administration (FMCSA), these identifiers ensure the company complies with federal regulations and is authorized to operate interstate.

-In this guide, we’ll walk you through everything you need to know about checking a moving company’s USDOT number and why it’s essential for your peace of mind.
+In this guide, we’ll walk you through everything you need to know about checking a moving company’s USDOT and MC numbers—and why doing so is essential for your peace of mind.

 What is a USDOT Number?